AlborzNazari/open-intelligence-lab/CODE_OF_CONDUCT.md

 - Ban repeat offenders

 ## Reporting
 If you experience or witness unacceptable behavior, open a confidential issue or contact the maintainers directly.

+Contact: leftmountains@gmail.com